-Not only is this membership expensive (close to $370 up front and $60 a month afterwards), but there is no indication of what the pricing for travel even is.
+Not only is this membership expensive (close to $370 upfront and $60 a month afterward), but there is no indication of what the pricing for travel even is.
 So you end up paying to join a travel site that might or might not offer decent deals.

 As is often the case, there is a lot of typical distributor hype about the company online, like this one here.